ShaderFrog/glsl-parser/README.md

   skip: () => void;
   // Remove this node from the AST
   remove: () => void;
-  // Replace this node with another AST node
+  // Replace this node with another AST node.
+See replaceWith() documentation.
   replaceWith: (replacer: any) => void;
   // Search for parents of this node's parent using a test function
   findParent: (test: (p: Path) => boolean) => Path | null;